ClaudiaLie/BarRobusta/README.md

 # BarRobusta
-Website for a Café/Restaurant called Bar Robusta
+This is an exercise repository to practice with all I am learning with coding.
+It´s a website for a Café/Restaurant called Bar Robusta, it will mainly have html and css but I´m going to implement a bit of Java where necessary.